Geometric Algebra Transformer: Introduction

-In this spirit, we introduce the \emph{Geometric Algebra Transformer} (\gatr), a general-purpose network architecture for geometric data. \gatr brings together three key ideas. \begin{description} \item[Geometric algebra:] To naturally describe both geometric objects as well as their transformations in three-dimensional space, \gatr represents data as multivectors of the projective geometric algebra $\pga$.
-Geometric algebra is an elegant, versatile and practical mathematical framework for geometrical computations.
+With this goal, we introduce the \emph{Geometric Algebra Transformer} (\gatr), a general-purpose network architecture for geometric data. \gatr brings together three key ideas. \begin{description} \item[Geometric algebra:] To naturally describe both geometric objects as well as their transformations in three-dimensional space, \gatr represents data as multivectors of the projective geometric algebra $\pga$.
+Geometric (or Clifford) algebra is an principled yet practical mathematical framework for geometrical computations.
 The particular algebra $\pga$ extends the vector space $\R^3$ to 16-dimensional multivectors, which can natively represent various geometric types and $\ethree$ poses.
-In this framework, common interactions between geometric data types can be computed with few operations, in particular the geometric product. \item[Equivariance:] To behave consistently under transformations, \gatr is equivariant with respect to $\ethree$, the symmetry group of three-dimensional space.
-To this end, we develop several new $\ethree$-equivariant primitives mapping between multivectors, including equivariant linear maps, an attention mechanism, nonlinearities, and normalization layers. \item[Transformer:] Due to its favorable scaling properties, expressiveness, trainability, and versatility, the transformer architecture~\cite{NIPS2017_3f5ee243} has become the de-facto standard for a wide range of problems. \gatr is based on the transformer architecture, and hence inherits these benefits. \end{description}
+Unlike the $\othree$ representations popular in geometric deep learning, this algebra can represent data that is not invariant to translations, such as absolute positions. \item[Equivariance:] \gatr is equivariant with respect to $\ethree$, the symmetry group of three-dimensional space.
+To this end, we develop several new $\ethree$-equivariant primitives mapping between multivectors, including equivariant linear maps, an attention mechanism, nonlinearities, and normalization layers. \item[Transformer:] Due to its favorable scaling properties, expressiveness, trainability, and versatility, the Transformer architecture~\cite{NIPS2017_3f5ee243} has become the de-facto standard for a wide range of problems. \gatr is based on the Transformer architecture, in particular on dot-product attention, and inherits these benefits. \end{description}